jma8774/Pathfinding-Visualization/README.md

 ### Stop

-To stop the container, you can use Docker Desktop or with the terminal:
+To stop the container, you can use Docker Desktop or the terminal:

     docker ps
     docker rm -f <container_id>